Open-and-Sustainable/prismAId/README.md

 Riccardo Boero - ribo@nilu.no

 ## Acknowledgments
-This project was initiated with the generous support of a SIS project from [NILU](https://nilu.com).
+This project was initiated with the generous support of a SIS internal project from [NILU](https://nilu.com).
 Their support was crucial in starting this research and development effort.

 * * *